 Can Cats Drink Almond Milk?

-According to experts, almond milk is a safe product for cats.
+Almond milk is a safe product for cats.
 But that doesn’t mean that it should be part of their daily diet.

 Possible Side Effects of Almond Milk

 If your kitty has a sensitive belly, they might not take so well to this new liquid.
+Keep an eye for signs of gastrointestinal distress, such as:

 If it seems to upset your cat’s digestive tract, leave almond milk off the menu.